rjprins/fastapi-restly/README.md

 - Each layer adds a step of convenience, but developers can always drop down a layer for deeper customization.
 - Each layer makes deliberate, opinionated choices that higher layers can rely on and extend.
 - The less customization you need, the more you get out-of-the-box—yet full customization never requires awkward hacks.
+- Built on FastAPI, Pydantic, and SQLAlchemy, Ding sticks to patterns provided by those libraries.

 ## 🚀 Quick Start